LAZYGENIUS69/VECTRON/README.md

 ⚡ Onboarding Agent — generates a learning path, explains core data flows, and identifies the 5 most important files for new developers

-Each agent reasons independently using ASI:One's extended reasoning.
-Results are synthesized into a comprehensive multi-agent report.

 ### 🤖 Custom LLM Configuration
 Bring your own API key.
 Configure any LLM provider directly in the UI: